 - 1. The name, sex, date of birth, grade level, and the name and address of the school last attended, if any; - 2.
 The mailing address and telephone number of the home school; - 3.
 The name of the parent or legal guardian providing the home school; - 4.
 Indicate if the home-schooled student intends to participate in extracurricular activities during the school year; - 5.
 A statement of whether the home-schooled student plans to seek a high school equivalency diploma during the current school year; - 6.
-A statement if the home-schooled student plans to seek a driver's license during the current school year; - 7.
-A statement that the parent or legal guardian agrees that the parent or legal guardian is responsible for the education of their children during the time the parents or legal guardians choose to home school; and - 8.
-A signature of the parent or legal guardian, which must be notarized if the home-schooled student plans to seek a driver's license during the school year.
+A statement that the parent or legal guardian agrees that the parent or legal guardian is responsible for the education of their children during the time the parents or legal guardians choose to home school; and - 7.
+A signature of the parent or legal guardian. - C. To aid the district in providing a free and appropriate public education to students in need of special education services, the parents or legal guardians home-schooling their children shall provide information which might indicate the need for special education services. - D. A student who has been temporarily issued items, resources, supplies, materials, or other property belonging to the District is eligible for enrollment in a home school during the school year after: - The items, resources, supplies, materials, or other property belonging to the District have been returned to the District; - The items, resources, supplies, materials, or other property belonging to the District have been paid for; or - The semester has ended.